Sign up for newsletter >>

 The Department of Defense pandemic policy continues to leave many Tennessee Guardsmen in limbo.

 We sat down with Captain Mickey Shelton of the Tennessee National Guard to get an honest look at the struggles unvaccinated Guard members continue to face.
-It may surprise Tennesseans to find out that the COVID vaccination is not only still mandated for National Guard members, but is also required for the 500 volunteers in the Tennessee State Guard, despite it being a completely state-funded, state-directed, unpaid force.
+It may surprise Tennesseans to find out that the COVID vaccination is not only still mandated for National Guard members, but is also required for the 500 volunteers in the Tennessee State Guard despite it being a completely state-funded, state-directed, unpaid force.

 DOD COVER-UP

-Is the DoD retroactively covering their tracks?
-Shelton believes so.
-“I've corroborated with some of my colleagues.
-They've shown me, personally, that their religious exemptions have been getting extended temporarily.”
-These inexplicable extensions, paired with a tight-lipped chain of command, add to the confusion as soldiers remain suspended in limbo.
-“We can’t get answers”, says Shelton.
-It all seems a bit fishy; something must be behind this sudden change of heart: “It looks as though they're giving random extension dates on different exemptions.
-One soldier may have a year extension, one may have nine months.
+“It looks as though they're giving random extension dates on different exemptions," he continued.
+"One soldier may have a year extension, one may have nine months.
 It looks like they’re trying to cover themselves now so that it doesn't look like they were violating anything.”
-It may seem conspiratorial, but the lack of notifications regarding updated exemption extensions and the varying timelines give the impression that the DoD is walking back its overzealous, mass-denial protocol.
+It all seems a bit fishy; something must be behind this sudden change of heart.
+Between the lack of notifications regarding updated exemption extensions and the varying timelines, the sudden shift gives the impression that the DoD is walking back its overzealous, mass-denial protocol.

 SOLDIERS LOSING THEIR BENEFITS